 JACOPIN / SCIENCE PHOTO LIBRARY JACOPIN / SCIENCE PHOTO LIBRARY

-Representation of the inner ear and zoom at the level of the macula (organ of the static equilibrium).
-Located at the level of the inner ear, the vestibular system is the organ of equilibrium ; it is constituted of semi-circular canals and a macula (in red), thickening of the utricle and saccule inner walls (in transparency, in pinkish).
-The macula is composed of hair cells (in orange), constituting the sensorial receptors, and of supporting cells (in pink).
-Each hair cell is possessed of 40 to 70 stereocilia (microvillosities) and of a single kinocilium, longer true cilium.
-The supporting cells secrete a gelatinous substance forming the otolithic membrane, in which embed the stereocilia and kinocilia.
-This membrane is covered with a layer of aragonite cristals (calcium carbonate), the otoliths (in grey).
+Anatomy of the macula (organ of static balance).
+Located at the level of the inner ear, the macula is a thickening of the inner walls of the saccule and the utricle (see images 0228706 and 0228806).
+It is composed of hair cells (in orange), constitute the sensory receptors, and supporting cells (in pink).
+Each hair cell is possessed of 40 to 70 stereocilia (microvillosities) and a unique kinocila, cilium much longer.
+The supporting cells secrete a gelatinous substance forming the otolithic membrane, in which dig into the stereocilia and kinocilia.
+This membrane is recovered by a layer of aragonite cristals (calcium carbonate), the otoliths (in grey).
 Each hair cell forms a synapse with a sensitive neuron (in yellow) and a motor neuron (in green) of the vestibular nerve, branch of the auditory nerve.
-See the image 0229406 for the macula alone, the image 0228806 for the inner ear alone, the images 5606406 and 5606506 for the functionning of the macula.
+The mechanism of the macula is presented on the images 0228906 and 0229006.

 Model release not required.
 Property release not required.